bobarna/gesture-detection/docs/index.md

 user experience.

 ### Metric for Success
+Our metric for success is two fold and starts with the model's prediction accuracy and loss.
+Having a high accuracy and low loss is important since we want to be confident in the shapes we are detecting.
+But our end goal isn't just a good classifier of hand gestures, we want success in using the gestures in a simulator.
+Metrics like ease of use, robustness, and system lag will show how effective our solution is for communicating motion.
 During our qualitative analysis, our users enjoyed a real-time experience of interacting with the system.
 Even when trying extreme motions, the fluid simulation remained stable, even when detection quality slightly varied.
-We observe that a perfect detection was not necessary for a good user experience and end result.
 Please see the video below for a recording of a user interacting with our system.

 ## Results
 ### Baselines (TODO Joseph)
 Prior approaches to gesture detection are generally more generalizable than ours in terms of number of gestures they are capable of detecting - many systems exist that are specifically designed to detect a wide range of hand signs, while ours is limited to a comparatively small number, due to the relatively niche nature of our goal task.
 However, in gauging performance of our program, we used the inference time of our system as a success metric.
-We compared the time taken for hand detection and landmarking of our system and MediaPipe’s built-in gesture recognition option - in doing so, we found that our system generally performs faster for the specific task that we have set out to implement (our average inference time was [INSERT TIME HERE], while the average MediaPipe inference time was [INSERT TIME HERE]).
+We compared the time taken for hand detection and landmarking of our system and MediaPipe’s built-in gesture recognition option - in doing so, we found that our system generally performs faster for the specific task that we have set out to implement (our average inference time was 3.51 ms, while the average MediaPipe inference time was 43.6 ms).
 Based on these values, we assert that, despite the relative superiority of other systems in terms of the number of gestures detected, ours performs well against the MediaPipe baseline when detecting the gestures we have implemented and, subsequently, performing functions within the fluid simulator.

 ### Key Result Presentation (TODO Barney + record a video)